Song dynasty: Northern Song, 960–1127

 The continual alternation between reform and conservatism had effectively weakened the dynasty.
 This decline can also be attributed to Cai Jing (1047–1126), who was appointed by Emperor Zhezong (1085–1100) and who remained in power until 1125.
 He revived the New Policies and pursued political opponents, tolerated corruption and encouraged Emperor Huizong (1100–1126) to neglect his duties to focus on artistic pursuits.
 Later, a peasant rebellion broke out in Zhejiang and Fujian, headed by Fang La in 1120.
 The rebellion may have been caused by an increasing tax burden, the concentration of landownership and oppressive government measures.

 While the central Song court remained politically divided and focused upon its internal affairs, alarming new events to the north in the Liao state finally came to its attention.
-The Jurchen, a subject tribe of the Liao, rebelled against them and formed their own state, the Jin dynasty (1115–1234).
+The Jurchen, a subject tribe of the Liao, rebelled against them and formed their own state, the Jin dynasty.
 The Song official Tong Guan (1054–1126) advised Emperor Huizong to form an alliance with the Jurchens, and the joint military campaign under this Alliance Conducted at Sea toppled and completely conquered the Liao dynasty by 1125.
-During the joint attack, the Song's northern expedition army removed the defensive forest along the Song-Liao border.
+During the joint attack, the Song's northern expedition army removed the defensive forest along the Song–Liao border.

 However, the poor performance and military weakness of the Song army was observed by the Jurchens, who immediately broke the alliance, beginning the Jin–Song Wars of 1125 and 1127.
 Because of the removal of the previous defensive forest, the Jin army marched quickly across the North China Plain to Kaifeng.
 In the Jingkang Incident during the latter invasion, the Jurchens captured not only the capital, but the retired Emperor Huizong, his successor Emperor Qinzong, and most of the Imperial court.

-The remaining Song forces regrouped under the self-proclaimed Emperor Gaozong of Song (1127–1162) and withdrew south of the Yangtze to establish a new capital at Lin'an (modern Hangzhou).
+The remaining Song forces regrouped under the self-proclaimed Emperor Gaozong (1127–1162) and withdrew south of the Yangtze to establish a new capital at Lin'an (modern Hangzhou).
 The Jurchen conquest of North China and shift of capitals from Kaifeng to Lin'an was the dividing line between the Northern and Southern Song dynasties.

 After their fall to the Jin, the Song lost control of North China.
-Now occupying what has been traditionally known as "China Proper", the Jin regarded themselves the rightful rulers of China.
+Now occupying what has been traditionally known as "China proper", the Jin regarded themselves the rightful rulers of China.
 The Jin later chose earth as their dynastic element and yellow as their royal color.
 According to the theory of the Five Elements (wuxing), the earth element follows the fire, the dynastic element of the Song, in the sequence of elemental creation.
-Therefore, their ideological move showed that the Jin considered Song reign in China complete, with the Jin replacing the Song as the rightful rulers of China Proper.
+Therefore, their ideological move showed that the Jin considered Song reign in China complete, with the Jin replacing the Song as the rightful rulers of China proper.